riteshrajput/voter-id-text-extraction-ocr-pytesseract/README.md

 </p>

 ## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Please open an issue if you have any trouble or to discuss what you would like to change.

 ## Authors